falkr/ttm4175/pages/supermark/check.md

 ---
 type: nav
-prev: ["All extensions", "index.html"]
+prev: ["All extensions", "extensions.html"]
 ---

-# Documentation
+# Extension check

 List that uses checkboxes as items.